 Associate Professors: Helen L. Dorris, M.S.; Alice E. Thomas, M.A.
-Assistant Professors: Zoe E. Anderson, Ph.D.; Mary F. Martin, M.S.; Barbara K. Nordquist, M.S.
+Assistant Professors: Zoe E. Anderson, Ph.D.; Mary F. Martin, M.S.; Barbara K. Nordquist, M.S.; Cherie Schupp, M.Ed.
 GRADUATE COURSES 200.
-Seminar: Foods and Nutrition (3) Prerequisites: Home Economics 100, 105, and Chemistry 3, or their equivalents.
+Seminar: Foods and Nutrition (3) Prerequisites: Home Economics 100, 105, and Chemistry 3.
 An intensive study of research in technological advances in the fields of foods and nutrition, with emphasis on professional organizations and ethical procedures.
+203. Advanced Readings in Food Technology (3) Prerequisite: Home Economics 100.
+Reading and analysis of selected research in food technology.
+204. Advanced Readings in Nutrition (3) Prerequisite: Home Economics 102.
+Reading and analysis of selected research in nutrition.
 215. Seminar: Clothing and Textiles (3) Prerequisites: Home Economics 119 and consent of instructor.
 Investigation and report of specific problems in textiles and clothing.
-Controlled laboratory methods used, Individual research emphasized.
+Controlled laboratory methods used.
+Individual research emphasized.
 230. Seminar: Home Management and Family Economics (3) Prerequisites: Home Economics 40, 151, and 152.
 A study of recent research and findings in the area of home management and/or family finance.
 Students develop extensive individual projects.
-270. Seminar: Child Development and Guidance (3) Emphasis on personality theories and on research and clinical findings relevant to a systematic study of human development and the guidance of children.
-274. Seminar: Marriage Adjustment (3) Individual study, seminar reports, and group discussion of selected topics in marriage adjustment.
+270. Seminar: Child Development and Guidance (3) Prerequisite: Consent of instructor.
+Emphasis on personality theories and on research and clinical findings relevant to a systematic study of human development and the guidance of children.
+274. Seminar: Marriage Adjustment (3) Prerequisite: Home Economics 179.
+Individual study, seminar reports, and group discussion of selected topics in marriage adjustment.
 281. Seminar: Home Economics Education (3) Prerequisites: 18 units in Home Economics and consent of instructor.
 The study and evaluation of Home Economics research and philosophical principles which have implications for the secondary homemaking teacher.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
-Individual study.
+282. Current Development in Home Economics Education (3) Prerequisites: Education 121C or the equivalent, and 18 units in Home Economics.
+Current issues and recent developments in home economics education with implications for secondary and post high school programs.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
 Six units maximum credit.